SCALE Hardware Guide

 As a courtesy to further limit the motherboard choices, consider the Intelligent Platform Management Interface or IPMI (a.k.a. baseboard management controller, BMC, iLo, iDrac, and other names depending on the vendor) if you need:

 - Remote power control and monitoring of remote systems

 - Remote console shell access for configuration or data recovery

 - Remote virtual media for TrueNAS installation or reinstallation

 TrueNAS relies on its web-based user interface (UI), but you might occasionally need console access to make network configuration changes.
-TrueNAS administration and sharing default to a single network interface, which can be challenging when you need to upgrade features like LACP aggregated networking.
+TrueNAS administration and sharing use a single network interface by default, which can be challenging when you upgrade features like LACP aggregated networking.
 The ideal solution is to have a dedicated subnet to access the TrueNAS web UI, but not all users have this luxury.
-The occasional visit to the hardware console is necessary for global configuration and even for system recovery.
+The occasional visit to the hardware console is necessary for global configuration and system recovery.
 The latest TrueNAS Mini and R-Series systems ship with full-featured, HTML5-based IPMI support on a dedicated gigabit network interface.

-The top criteria to consider for a power supply unit (or PSU) on a TrueNAS system are its:
+The top criteria to consider for a power supply unit (or PSU) on a TrueNAS system are:

-- Power capacity (in watts) for the motherboard and number of drives it must support
+- Power capacity (in watts) for the motherboard and the number of drives it must support

 - Efficiency rating